olaf1005/d3-visualization/README.md

 This project is configured to run a continuous deployment pipeline on [GitLab](https://gitlab.com/).
 This pipeline does the following:

 1. Tests that that unit tests run with no errors.
+2. Lints the code to verify code quality and formatting.
-2. Publishes the package to the [GitLab Package Registry](https://docs.gitlab.com/ee/user/packages/package_registry/) if on the `main` branch.
+3. Publishes the package to the [GitLab Package Registry](https://docs.gitlab.com/ee/user/packages/package_registry/) if a tag is created on a commit in the `main` branch.
-3. Publishes the [Storybook](https://storybook.js.org/) documentation if on the `main` branch.
+4. Publishes the [Storybook](https://storybook.js.org/) documentation if on the `main` branch.

-**It is important that the version of the package in `project.json` is bumped whenever new features are pushed into `main`.
+**It is important that the version of the package in `project.json` is bumped whenever a new release tag is made in `main`.
 Otherwise, the publish stage will fail to update the package registry.**